 From a fixed interest perspective, a constant push and pull of macro factors have influenced interest rate expectations, and this has been divergent depending on geography.
 In the US, the prospect of higher inflation - driven largely by higher tariffs - combined with interest rates remaining above expectations weighed heavily on US Treasuries for much of the quarter.
 Towards the end of the quarter, comments from Federal Reserve chair Jay Powell suggesting that a faster deterioration in the labour market or a weaker-than-expected inflationary impact from tariffs could create conditions for earlier and potentially deeper interest rate cuts provided some support for US Treasuries, ensuring they ended the period in the black.
 European and UK government bonds benefited from market perceptions that escalating tariff tensions could have a deflationary impact in these regions, giving central banks greater scope to cut rates more aggressively.
 As a result, global government bond indices delivered robust performance during the quarter, rising by 1.5%.
-UK gilts delivered similar levels of returns, while the rally at the front end of the curve led to slightly stronger performance by short duration UK gilts.
-We hold an unhedged position in US Treasuries, and the weakness in the US dollar meant this detracted over the quarter.

 The rally in rates also supported short-dated and all-maturity investment grade credit, in the UK and globally.
-Funds with greater interest rate sensitivity, such as all-maturity credit strategies, benefited most from the decline in yields, while all credit strategies gained from a general tightening in spreads.
+Funds with greater interest rate sensitivity, such as all-maturity credit strategies, benefited most from the decline in yields, while all credit funds saw gains from a general tightening in spreads.
 Global high yield markets also performed strongly, driven by falling government bond yields and a notable tightening in credit spreads.